 The renin-angiotensin-aldosterone system

-The renin-angiotensin-aldosterone system is a hormone system that regulates the plasma level of sodium and the arterial blood pressure.
-It is either activated as a result of drop in blood pressure, which is sensed by the baroreceptors or if there is decreased renal perfusion.
+The renin-angiotensin-aldosterone system regulates plasma sodium levels and arterial blood pressure.
+It is activated following a drop in blood pressure, which is sensed by the baroreceptors, or if there is decreased renal perfusion.

-Once activated, the juxtaglomerular cells secrete an enzyme called renin.
-Renin converts angiotensinogen to angiotensin I. An enzyme called angiotensin converting enzyme (ACE), found in the capillaries of the lungs converts angiotensin I to angiotensin II.
+Once activated, the juxtaglomerular cells secrete renin, which converts angiotensinogen to angiotensin I. Angiotensin-converting enzyme, found in the capillaries of the lungs, converts angiotensin I to angiotensin II.

-Angioten II causes vasoconstriction of the arterioles.
-This increases the peripheral resistance and an increase in the systemic arterial blood pressure.
-It also causes release of aldosterone from the zona glomerulosa of the adrenal cortex.
-Aldosterone acts on the distal convulated tubules and the collecting duct of the kidney to increase reabsorption of sodium ions.
+Angiotensin II causes vasoconstriction of the arterioles.
+This increases peripheral resistance and an increase in systemic arterial blood pressure.
+It also causes a release of aldosterone from the zona glomerulosa of the adrenal cortex.
+Aldosterone acts on the distal convoluted tubules and collecting ducts of the kidneys to increase sodium reabsorption.

-It stimulates the pituitary gland to secrete antidiuretic hormone (ADH), also known as vasopressin.
-ADH also acts on the collecting tubules to increase water reabsorption by formation of aqua-porins on the luminal surface of epithelial cells.
+Angiotensin II stimulates the pituitary gland to secrete antidiuretic hormone (ADH), also known as vasopressin.
+ADH then acts on the collecting tubules to increase water reabsorption by the formation of aquaporins on the luminal surface of epithelial cells.

-The final outcome of the activation of renin-angiotensin-aldosterone system is the increase in peripheral resistance, salt and water retention which will cause an increase in arterial blood pressure.
+The final outcome of the activation of the renin-angiotensin-aldosterone system is an increase in peripheral resistance, and sodium and water retention, which causes an increase in arterial blood pressure.

 Epinephrine and Norepinephrine

-A decrease in blood volume causes release of epinephrine and norepinephrine by the adrenal gland.
-Both epinephrine and norepinephrine tend to increase arterial blood pressure by increasing the heart rate and the cardiac force of contractility.
+A decrease in blood volume causes the release of epinephrine and norepinephrine from the adrenal medulla.
+Both neurotransmitters tend to increase arterial blood pressure by increasing heart rate and cardiac force of contractility.

-Epinephrine on the other hand causes vasodilation at low concentration (by activation of beta-2 receptors) and vasoconstriction at high concentration (by activation of alpha receptors).
-The final response is the increase in cardiac output.
+Epinephrine causes vasodilation at low concentrations (by activation of β-2 receptors) and vasoconstriction at high concentrations (by activation of α-receptors).
+The final outcome is an increase in cardiac output.

-Erythropoietin is a hormone secreted by the kidneys in response to low hemoglobin levels in the blood.
-Erythropoietin acts on the hematopoietic stem cells in the bone marrow and stimulates the production of red blood cells.
-An increased number of red blood cells in the plasma will increase the plasma viscosity which will increase the peripheral resistance and finally the arterial pressure.
+Erythropoietin is a hormone secreted by the kidneys in response to low oxygen levels in the blood.
+Erythropoietin acts on hematopoietic stem cells in the bone marrow and stimulates the production of red blood cells.
+An increased number of red blood cells increases plasma viscosity, which in turn increases peripheral resistance and arterial pressure.